kagancetin/MultiWasm/README.md

 app.Run();
 ```

-d- Remove "http" node under "profiles" node that in Properties/launchSettings.json file. and change name "https" to "MultiWasm.Web".
+d- Remove "http" node under "profiles" node that in Properties/launchSettings.json file and change it's name "https" to "MultiWasm.Web".
 It will look like this.
 ```
 {
   "iisSettings": {